 Before pedalling off it is a good idea to take a moment to make sure that you have set the pedal length position appropriately for your leg length.
 Leg length adjustments are made by locating the length adjustment pin into whichever setting hole provides a comfortable pedal stroke for the user.

-If you've recently purchased a Hobie pedal kayak - brand new or otherwise - it is well worth knowing how to insert it into the drive well correctly.
-If you do it incorrectly it is possible to damage the rear fin and maybe even tear it right off it's mast, not to mention that pedaling will be difficult at best and performance will be severely hindered.
-In a worse case scenario it may also make it difficult to remove the drive.
-Therefore it is critical to take a moment to insure you have this right before jumping in and pedaling away.
+If you've recently purchased a Hobie pedal kayak (especially true of earlier models that did not have alignment pins built into the spine) it is worth knowing how to insert it into the drive well correctly.
+If you do it incorrectly it is possible to damage the rear fin and or the outhaul block it attaches to.
+This can result in the fin separating right off it's mast.
+Best case scenario this will hinder pedaling performance, could result in the fin separating right off it's mast and potentially it difficult to remove the drive if the spine gets wedged into it.
+If you get it completely wrong you might even lose the Miragedrive should you also find a way to capsize the kayak.
+Therefore it is critical for beginners to take a moment to insure that this right before jumping in and pedaling away.

 Whether it's because your lines are loose or you need to re-align the rudder blade, at some point you're probably going to need to re-adjust the rudder lines on your Hobie kayak.
 This video below discusses the differences between the rudder systems on the new Outback, Compass and Pro Angler models.
 For a full description on how to adjust twist and stow rudder lines (on most other models) check out the official Hobie Twist and Stow manual here (PDF)